danielpartida/rekt-analysis/README.md

   - Funds lost over time (year by year)?
   - Ratio of lost and recovered funds
   - Which are the platforms that are the most secure & insecure?
-  - How costly is every scam?
   - Distribution how often platforms are scammed
 - Check with NLP details of exploit, for example keywords or topics
 - Run with Prophet to analyze seasonality
-- Create Dash or Streamlit application
-- Visualize the rekt of the month
-- How does the coin evolve after a scam?
+- Deploy app to Heroku!!!

 ## Rekt endpoint
 Paginated data about all hacks and exploits in [Rekt Database](https://docs.defiyield.app/audits/rekt-database).
 Available fields:id, projectName,description, data, fundsLost, fundsReturned, chainIds, category, issueType, token

 ## Future work
-- Do a Dash or Streamlit App that visualizes all results
 - Add text search for searching specific rekt in database
+- Analyze how a project token evolve after a scam.
+Analyze how costly is every scam for the ecosystem.
+- Visualize the rekt of the month